0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 | 2023-03-28T17:18:38Z |	ListSecrets | | |
 | 2023-03-28T17:18:59Z |	GetSecretValue | {"secretId":"vulnerable_lambda_cgid13u1qpdipe-final_flag"}	| |

-Shockingly, our suspicion was correct.
-According to the `requestparameters`, the user was issuing various List/Get AWS API calls targeting the very IAM user they used to issue the request.
+Shockingly, our suspicion was correct!
+According to the `requestparameters`, the user was targeting the very IAM user they used to issue the request.
 This is a very common form of discovery (more specifically, situational awareness) when a cloud account has been compromised.
-Let's determine which IAM roles the user was able to assume, and what subsequent actions they were able to perform.
+Let's determine which IAM roles the user was able to assume, and what subsequent actions they were able to perform using that role.

 ```sql
 select eventtime, eventname, requestparameters, responseelements